-We are an association under the law of 1901, recognised as being of general interest for its acoustic research and environmental actions in the marine environment.
+The Shelltone Whale Project is a non-profit organisation recognised as being of general interest for its research into acoustics with cetaceans and its environmental actions in the marine environment.
 It specialises in interspecies communication with cetaceans.

 Pierre Lavagne de Castellan

 Marine bioacoustician ?
 Ethologist ?
 Research director of the Shelltone Whale Project.

 He met "his" first humpback whale and listened to its "song" in Hawaii in 1981.
 Since then, he has travelled around the planet and sailed in all the seas.
 In order to establish contact and initiate inter-species communication with humpback whales, music soon became an obvious path.

 In 2005, he created the Shelltone Whale Project and obtained recognition as being of general interest.
 In two years, at the acoustic research laboratory of the Ecole Centrale de Nantes and at Stanford University in California, he developed a wind instrument that allows him to play music underwater in the frequencies of humpback whales with the same range.

 From 2008 to 2012, he tested this instrument between northern California and the Hawaiian archipelago with humpback whales.
 The first musical exchanges between man and cetaceans, underwater, were born from these experiments.

 Since 2013, he has been studying whale songs and helping to set up an acoustic and photographic database of cetaceans in the young Agoa sanctuary, a marine protected area in Guadeloupe, where humpback whales breed.

 Léa Lavagne de Castellan

 Member of the research team and cetacean guide of the Agoa Shrine.

 Léa, has developed a good knowledge of cetaceans based on trust and respect.

 A special empathy has developed over time between her and these animals since she has been swimming with them in the Shelltone Whale Project research program.

 A complicity was born between her and the different species we study, especially with the sperm whales she calls her "Gwo Pwasons" ...
 She follows the births very closely and gives names to the sperm whale babies, which she then regularly finds over the years.